Income Protection For Self Employed

 If you’re self-employed without a limited company, then there’s no ‘entity’ to own and pay for the policy on your behalf.

-Sole traders must pay for Income Protection personally, from their own bank account.
+Sole traders must pay for Income Protection Insurance personally, from their own bank account.
 You typically can’t claim protection insurance policies as a business expense.

 However, with personal protection, insurers pay claims tax-free as you pay premiums using income HMRC has already deducted tax from.

-Is Self Employed Income Protection A P11D Benefit?
+Is Self-Employed Income Protection A P11D Benefit?

 How Do I Make A Claim?
-Will It Payout?
+Will It Pay Out?

 Neil’s Cancer Claim With British Friendly

-Neil is a client of Drewberry and took out a Income Protection policy when self employed with British Friendly.
-He was a member for 4 years before he needed to claim.
+Neil is a client of Drewberry™ and took out an Income Protection policy when self-employed with British Friendly.
+He was a member for four years before he needed to claim.

 Unfortunately, he became unwell and had pains in his stomach.
 After consulting his GP and having further tests, Neil was diagnosed with Stage 2 Bowel Cancer and needed to make a claim.
-Find out more about Neil’s claim 👇
+Find out more about Neil’s claim.

 Which Insurers Pay The Most Claims?

-Most self employed people want to choose cover by picking the insurer that’s most likely to pay out when they need it the most.
+Most self-employed people want to choose cover by picking the insurer that’s most likely to pay out when they need it the most.

 However, it’s actually fairly hard to distinguish one provider from another in this area.
 Payout rates across the industry are not only higher than many assume but are also fairly uniform.